hotdogblog/hotdogblog.github.io/_posts/2022-07-16-hooligans-super-bar.md

 and fist jamming a crack; I was beat.
 I couldn't figure out how to untie my velcro shoes without tiring myself even more.

-Then to quickly transition my mental tired state to grasping onto a hotdog bun, my mind was racing on what my legs should do after I was balanced out.
-I had that hotdog bun in a two handed crimp like I was back at the gym.
+Then to quickly transition my mental *tired* state to grasping onto a hotdog bun, my mind was racing on what my legs should do after I was balanced out.
+I had that hotdog bun in a two handed crimp grip like I was back at the gym.
 Eating this hotdog wasn't like any other hotdog out there.
 I broke a sweat from eating this hotdog.
 One part of my body was devouring this pork tube and the other part of my body was pootling up the table.
 It was a full body workout if I ever worked